-Prerequisite: Reading Placement test score Level 1, or completion of AESL 103 (C or better), or permission of the Department of Language and Literature
+Prerequisite: Reading Placement test score Level 1, or AESL 103 (C or better), or permission of the Department of Language and Literature

 This course develops and improves reading comprehension skills and learning strategies that will enhance academic performance across the curriculum.
 Emphasis is on the transfer and application of comprehension, critical thinking, vocabulary, and study skills to college course material.

-Prerequisite: Reading Placement test score Level 2, or completion of READ090 (C or better), or permission of the Department of Language and Literature
+Prerequisite: Reading Placement test score Level 2, or READ090 (C or better), or permission of the Department of Language and Literature